Zerobeings/learn/README.md

 >

 If the globe is clicked, the user will be lead to the respective NFT listing website.
+This allows sales outside of Market gm.
+Meaning, wallets do not require access to Market gm purchase the NFT.

 <p align="center" width="100%">
     <img width="33%" src="images/ipfswebsite.png">